How To Create Shortcuts On Linux Desktop

 An advantage

-There is an advantage in using this symbolic link and that is… ahem, you can create a symbolic link to a directory that exists in another partition.
+There is an advantage when using this symbolic link and that is… ahem, you can create a symbolic link to a directory that exists in another partition.
 So in the event your Linux partition fails, you can rest assured that your documents, stored and linked from, in another partition stay intact.
 That’s how I take measure to keep my important directories and files safe, and easy to recover.

 What about GNOME?